Building “Production-Grade” APIs in .NET – Intro

 Series: Building "Production-Grade" APIs in .NET

-1. Intro - What is a "Production-Grade" APIBuilding “Production-Grade” APIs in .NET – IntroSeries: Building "Production-Grade" APIs in .NET 1.
-Intro - What is a "Production-Grade" API 1.
+- Intro - Building “Production-Grade” APIs in .NETBuilding “Production-Grade” APIs in .NET – IntroSeries: Building "Production-Grade" APIs in .NET 1.
+Intro - Building “Production-Grade” APIs in .NET 1.
 Part 1 - Designing Clean, Intuitive APIs That Don’t Confuse Consumers 1.
 Part 2 - A Professional Looking API 1.
-Observability & Diagnostics 1.
-Resilience, Security & Safety 1.
-CI/CD & Safe Deployments Many engineers build and deploy APIs into production.
+Part 3 - Logging Like a Pro in .NET 1.
+Part 4 - Observability .NET Many engineers build and deploy APIs into production.
 So we have an API running in production — does that mean it’s truly production-grade?
-More often than not, the answer is no. We write the cod
+More often than not, the answer is no. We write the code, test it lo

-3. Part 2 - A Professional Looking APIMaking Production-Ready APIs in .NET – Part 2: A Professional Looking APISeries: Building "Production-Grade" APIs in .NET 1.
-Intro - What is a "Production-Grade" API 1.
+- Part 2 - A Professional Looking APIBuilding “Production-Grade” APIs in .NET – Part 2: A Professional Looking APISeries: Building "Production-Grade" APIs in .NET 1.
+Intro - Building “Production-Grade” APIs in .NET 1.
 Part 1 - Designing Clean, Intuitive APIs That Don’t Confuse Consumers 1.
 Part 2 - A Professional Looking API 1.
-Observability & Diagnostics 1.
-Resilience, Security & Safety 1.
-CI/CD & Safe Deployments Your OpenAPI spec is the contract that defines how consumers interact with your API.
+Part 3 - Logging Like a Pro in .NET 1.
+Part 4 - Observability .NET Your OpenAPI spec is the contract that defines how consumers interact with your API.
 It powers visual tools that help developers understand, test, and integrate with your endpoints.
-This spec powers
+This spec powers visual tools

 Many engineers build and deploy APIs into production.